vraelian/Testing/meta/ROADMAP.md

+# ROADMAP

+All notable plans and desirables for the Orbital Trading project will be documented in this file by the user, only.
+Gemini is never to modify or provide updates to this file, and must always treat this file as read-only.
+The user will always manually update this file.

+## Ongoing, WIP Efforts
+- Creating 5 art assets for all ships in the game
+- Optimzimg ship art asset use

-## Immediate Concerns, Bugs, Issues
+## Immediate Concerns, Bugs
 - n/a

-## Planned Ideas
+## Imminent Projects
+- Art assets for commodities
+- Design and canonize color themes, Orbital Trading brand, lore, planets, aesthetics
 - Station Quirks
+- Ship Attributes
 - Install tailwind CSS resources locally

-## Long-Term Ideas
+## Long-Term Goals, Ideas
 - Refine commodities names, identity
 - Reputation system
 - Player age events
 - Player Stations
 - Additional tutorials
-- Design and canonize color themes, Orbital Trading brand, lore, planets, aesthetics
 - Finalize mobile views
 - Optimize repetitive calculations, long-term data accumulation, and re-renders
 - Storyline